 # Import dataset <- ds4psy::falsePosPsy_all # from ds4psy package falsePosPsy_all # falsePosPsy_all <- read_csv("http://rpository.com/ds4psy/data/falsePosPsy_all.csv") # online # Check: dim(falsePosPsy_all) # 78 x 19 #> 78 19 # falsePosPsy_all

 Let’s see whether we can detect some relationship between the parents’ age values.

-Plot the relationship between the age of each participant’s
+Plot the relationship between the age values of each participant’s

 mom(e.g., as a scatterplot).

-Plot how many moms resp. dads are have which age (i.e., the distributions of age values among moms vs. dads) using
+Plot the age distributions of moms vs. dads (i.e., the distributions of age values among moms vs. dads) using histograms or

-(Hint: As both ages are in 2 separate variables, you need to use
+(Hint: As both ages are in two separate variables, you need to use

-gather to collect the ages of both parents in 1 variable.)
+gather to collect the ages of both parents in one variable.)